Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 • This type of legislation will go a long way to protecting consumers, too.
 These measures are long overdue.

 • Be sure to give your name, address, and phone number.
-A anonymous letter won't even make it to your legislator's desk, and he probably won't pay much attention to it if your address isn't included.
+A anonymous letter won't even make it to your legislator's desk, and he / she probably won't pay much attention to it if your address isn't included.

 Top